willbuck/g3-2016-grails-gradle-node/slides/recommended/project-structure.recommended.md

 How should I organize my code?

 note:
 - How do we best utilize this plugin?
 - Always a trouble, analysis paralysis
-    - In this talk, we'll go over two choices
+- In this talk, we'll go over two ways to do it
-        - a more traditional "one project" build, and a
+    - gradle multi-project build, which both the react 2.x & ng2 profile utilize
-        - gradle multi-project build, which both the react & ng2 profile utilize
+    - a single project build, which the react 1.x profile utilizes